seanimamo/UnravellEngineTypescript/src/core/docs/infrastructure/aws/deploying-your-infra.md

   AWS CDK needs to have some permissions bootstrapped in each region within your account you intend to deploy to. in order to function.
 Run the command `cdk bootstrap --profile <your_profile_name> <your_aws_accountId>/<region>` replacing `<your_profile_name>` with the name of the profile you made in step 2b as well as putting in your AWS account id and the region to bootstrap in.

-  - I recommend boostrapping in us-east-1.
-This region typically has the latest and greatest features.
+  - I recommend boostrapping in us-east-2.
+This region is in the middle of the country (ohio) so it's a nice middleground for latency between the east and west coasts.
-  - Example complete command `cdk boostrap --profile myapp-cdk-user 12345678/us-east-1`
+  - Example complete command `cdk bootstrap --profile myapp-cdk-user 12345678/us-east-2`
   - [More info on the CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-bootstrap)

 Done!
 You've completed the necessary setup for AWS CDK and are ready to begin configuring your app for deployment.